pagkly/Zed/Investopedia3/What Everyone Should Know About Price Skimming.md

 ## How Price Skimming Works

 Price skimming is often used when a new type of product enters the market.
-The goal is to gather as much [revenue](https://www.investopedia.com/terms/r/revenue.asp) as possible while consumer demand is high and competition has not entered the market.
+The goal is to gather as much [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) as possible while consumer demand is high and competition has not entered the market.

 Once those goals are met, the original product creator can lower prices to attract more cost-conscious buyers while remaining competitive toward any lower-cost copycat items entering the market.
 This stage generally occurs when sales volume begins to decrease at the highest price the seller is able to charge, forcing them to lower the price to meet market demand.

 Skimming can encourage the entry of competitors since other firms will notice the artificially high margins available in the product, they will quickly enter.

-This approach contrasts with the [penetration pricing](https://www.investopedia.com/terms/p/penetration-pricing.asp) model, which focuses on releasing a lower-priced product to grab as much market share as possible.
+This approach contrasts with the [[penetration pricing]](https://www.investopedia.com/terms/p/penetration-pricing.asp) model, which focuses on releasing a lower-priced product to grab as much market share as possible.
 Generally, this technique is better-suited for lower-cost items, such as basic household supplies, where price may be a driving factor in most customers' production selections.

 Firms often use skimming to recover the cost of development.
 Skimming is a useful strategy in the following contexts:

 -   There are enough prospective customers willing to buy the product at a high price.
 -   The high price does not attract competitors.
--   Lowering the price would have only a minor effect on increasing sales volume and reducing [unit costs](https://www.investopedia.com/terms/u/unitcost.asp).
+-   Lowering the price would have only a minor effect on increasing sales volume and reducing [[unit costs]](https://www.investopedia.com/terms/u/unitcost.asp).
 -   The high price is interpreted as a sign of high quality.

 When a new product enters the market, such as a new form of home technology, the price can affect buyer perception.
 Often, items priced towards the higher end suggest quality and exclusivity.
 This may help attract early adopters who are willing to spend more for a product and can also provide useful word-of-mouth marketing campaigns.